Eryux/ygofm-assist-ui/README.md

 ## Contributing

 Contributing is always welcome.
-If you want to help and this project by contributing and its developement, by reporting bugs, errors or mistakes or simply by giving your feedback, you the [issues section](https://github.com/Eryux/ygofm-assist-ui/issues).
-Before posting or doing anything be sure to read the CONTRIBUTING.md which include basic contribution guideline.
+If you want to help on this project by contributing on its developement, by reporting bugs, errors or mistakes or simply by giving your feedback, use the [issues section](https://github.com/Eryux/ygofm-assist-ui/issues).
+Before posting or doing anything be sure to read the CONTRIBUTING.md which include basic contribution guidelines.

 ---